kirill-ivanov-data/cohort_analysis_and_retention_rate/README.md

 [Читати українською](README_ua.md)

-This is a product analytics project dedicated to cohort analysis and calculating Retention Rate.
 The essence of the project is to divide users into groups by the month of performing a key action and calculate what percentage of the initial group remains in each of the following months.
 Such analysis allows you to compare different product states and evaluate what changes contribute or hinder user retention.